 LIFE AFTER EUROPE

 I would lie if I’d say it was easy.
 The first weeks were especially quite hard for me.
-There was just so much to learn and although I was interested in all the topics it was a struggle from time to time since English was not my first language, but I managed it.
+There was just so much to learn and although I was interested in all the topics it was a struggle from time to time since English was not my first language, I managed it.
 Learning in the bush is about seeing, feeling and experiencing.
 It is truly a unique experience being so deeply immersed in nature surrounded by overflowing wilderness.
 I look back now and realise that I was close to missing out on my true calling and proud that I did not give up on my dream.

 I LOCKED EYES WITH AN ELEPHANT BULL

 I remember a night in the Selati camp in mid-January 2016.
 I was in the restroom and heard something rustling behind me on the outside of the wall.
 I was really frightened at first, but then I realised it was an elephant.
 He walked around the corner to the front of the entrance.
-Our eyes locked as we stood face to face with one another.
+Our eyes locked as we stood face-to-face with one another.
 We stayed in this position for quite a while before the bull continued feeding.
 I felt no fear at all, although it was quite close and the elephant was very relaxed.
-At the end, I was stuck there for about half an hour together with my tent roommate Kia.
+In the end, I was stuck there for about half an hour together with my tent roommate Kia.
 It was an incredible experience.
 The next day I told everyone about what had happened and it all came back to me…why I came to Africa and how grateful I was for those who helped me to find my way to Africa.
-I aspire to be one of those people that can give the same advice to others as those have done for me.
+I aspire to be one of those people that can give the same advice to others as those who have done for me.

-Today already a half year has passed and I have just qualified as a Field Guide and Trails guide back-up.
-In a few days, I will start working as a back-up for EcoTraining and I am just extremely excited for the adventures to come.
+Today already a half year has passed and I have just qualified as a Field Guide and Trails guide backup.
+In a few days, I will start working as a backup for EcoTraining and I am just extremely excited for the adventures to come.